 EBCC disapproved both the CUP and SCUP approved by the City Council for PSE's project.
-PSE subsequently filed suit against the EBCC and the City in King County Superior Court as to the CUP and the Shoreline Hearings Board as to the shoreline permit (SCUP).
+PSE subsequently filed legal challenges to the EBCC's disapproval.
+The City, as the regulatory authority that issued the permits is also a party to the litigation.